-Although typical transformers themselves are not multimodal, they often play a part in multimodal models.
-The SimTA network mentioned above borrowed the positional encodings property of transformers to align multimodal inputs in time to predict therapy response \cite{Yang2020}.
+Although typical transformers themselves are not multimodal, they often constitute in multimodal models.
+The SimTA network mentioned above borrowed the positional encoding property of transformers to align multimodal inputs in time to predict therapy response \cite{Yang2020}.
 Many models taking advantage of visual transformers (ViT) have also utilized pretrained transformers trained on images for multimodal fusion models.
 In both the TransBTS \cite{Wang2021trans} and mmFormer models \cite{Zhang2022}, a transformer is utilized on a vector composed of an amalgamation of information from multiple modalities of MRI, which may imply that the transformer attention heads here are aligning information from multiple modalities represented via aggregate latent vectors.
 The ultimate function of transformers is a form of implicit alignment, and it can be assumed here that this alignment is multimodal.

 Transformer models have brought a new and largely successful approach to alignment, sparking widespread interest in their applications in biomedical use.
-Transformers for natural language models have also engendered an interest in Large Language Models (LLMs), which are already being applied to biomedical contexts \cite{Tinn2023} and probing new questions about its potential use as a knowledge base for biomedical questions \cite{Sung2021CanLM}.
+Transformers for NLP have also engendered new interest in Large Language Models (LLMs), which are already being applied to biomedical contexts \cite{Tinn2023} and probing new questions about its potential use as a knowledge base for biomedical questions \cite{Sung2021CanLM}.